-72 production has been reported in S. polyrhiza, some populations of L. minor, and several species 73 of Wolffia, induced by a variety of factors including day length, nutrient and light conditions, and 74 hormones (reviewed by Hillman 1961 and Landolt and Kandeler 1987).
-Turion production may 75 be important for the persistence of floating plants in both natural and engineered systems.
-76 77 I used laboratory experiments and surveys in lakes and ponds to determine the response diversity 78 (i.e., unique response to abiotic conditions) among floating plant species.
-To address this 79 question, I performed two laboratory experiments to examine the growth and turion-formation of 80 floating plant species in response to nitrogen, phosphorus, and temperature.
-The experiments 81 were conducted with three of the most common floating plant species in the northeast United 82 States: Lemna minor L., Spirodela polyrhiza (L.) Schleid., and Wolffia brasiliensis Wedd.
-To 83 understand whether the response diversity in the laboratory corresponds to increased dominance 84 in the field, I also analyzed a dataset of over 200 freshwater lakes and ponds to determine the 85 association between floating plant species composition and richness and the occurrence of 86 floating plant dominance.
-If substantial differences exist among floating plant species, then a 87 more diverse assemblage may be more likely to be dominant over a broader range of conditions.
-88 In this case, it is expected that water bodies with greater floating plant richness will be more 89 frequently found in a floating plant state.
-90 91 Materials & Methods 92 Laboratory conditions 93 For all experiments, plants were collected from Setauket Mill Pond, East Setauket, New York, 94 USA (40.946061°, -73.115613°) and acclimated under experimental conditions prior to the start of the experiments.
+Although conducting a single, large experiment to determine the response to all environmental conditions of interest would have some advantages, I conducted two separate experiments to allow for a manageable amount of effort and maintain adequate sample sizes in each experiment.
+For all experiments, plants were collected from Setauket Mill Pond, East Setauket, New York, USA (40.946061°, -73.115613°) and acclimated under experimental conditions prior to the start of the experiments.
 Plants were collected in mid-August or mid-June for experiments I and II, respectively.
 Species were identified according to Crow and Hellquist (2000).
 Modified Barko-Smart media (Smart and Barko 1985; Szabó et al. 2005) with phosphorus supplied as potassium dihydrogen phosphate and nitrogen supplied as a 1:1 ratio of nitrogen from nitrate and ammonium (potassium nitrate and ammonium chloride) was used as the nutrient media.

-Micronutrients were supplied to the media by Tropica Aquacare Plant Nutrition Liquid at a concentration of 0.1 mL L-1 (Szabó et al. 2003, 2010).
+Micronutrients were supplied to the media by Tropica Aquacare Plant Nutrition Liquid at a concentration of 0.1 mL L -1 (Szabó et al. 2003, 2010).
 Plants were grown in plastic, multiwell plates with individual well diameters of 22.75 mm containing 4 mL of media.
 Each well housed a single replicate of an experimental treatment.
 Multiwell plates were cleaned in 10% hydrochloric acid for at least 1 hour, and then rinsed thoroughly with deionized water prior to using.
 Living plants (i.e., green) were moved to clean multiwell plates with fresh media every two to four days, depending on the experiment.
-Any dead (entirely white or brown) where removed.
-Light was supplied at an intensity of 130-150 μE m-2 s-1 and a 14:10 hr light:dark photoperiod, which is within the range of many previous studies (Landolt and Kandeler 1987).
+Any dead fronds (i.e., entirely white or brown) were removed.
+Light was supplied at an intensity of 130-150 $\mu E \ m^{-2} \ s^{-1}$ and a 14:10 hr light:dark photoperiod, which is within the range of many previous studies (reviewed by Landolt and Kandeler 1987).
 Temperature-controlled walk-in chambers were used to achieve the target temperatures.
-Nutrients treatments and species were systematically assigned to wells to ensure that replicates were dispersed across plates and not in adjacent wells.
+Nutrient treatments and species were systematically assigned to wells to ensure that replicates were dispersed across plates and not in adjacent wells.
+A systematic assignment of treatments, rather than completely randomized, was used to reduce the likelihood that the wrong nutrient medium or plant species would be placed in a well during each nutrient media change.
+Because of the large number of replicates and the small spatial scale of the experimental setup, it is unlikely that the systematic assignment of treatments correlated with an unknown, confounding variable that varied along the same systematic spatial pattern of treatment assignments.
 Initial plant area (20 mm2 or 5% of the total well area available for growth) was approximately equal for all species within an experiment.
 Frond number differed because of the size differences among species.
 In order to prevent crowding, experiments were ended when plants in some treatments filled approximately two-thirds of the well area.